What are cultural identity issues?

 How can therapy help?

 Therapy is not one size fits all, but you can find a therapist who is sensitive to cultural diversity and difference and/or familiar with the client's ethnic background and language.
-You can look for a therapist who speaks your language using the welldoing directory.
-The therapist will know when to generalise and when to individualise, to help you work out if your feelings are related to issues around your cultural identity or a different, underlying problem.
+You can look for a therapist who speaks your language using the Welldoing directory; you can also use our questionnaire to filter by BAME and LGBTQ+ affirmative therapists.
+Your therapist will be able to support you, whether your feelings are related to issues around your cultural identity or a different, underlying problem.